emmaunel/ProxyScraper/README.md

 ## Features
 - Scarpes for proxies, obvisiouly
-- checks proxies speeds(speed depends on your network connections)
+- checks proxies status
 - Tells you the location of the proxy

 ## Installation

 ## TODO
 - [x] Find proxies
-- [ ] Find the type of proxy
+- [x] Find the type of proxy
-- [ ] test speeds
-- [ ] Chain proxies together based on the second bullet point
+- [ ] Chain proxies together based on the second bullet point (proxy chains)
-- [ ] Encrypt traffic???
+- [x] Encrypt traffic???(ha ha why? then it is a vpn)
-- [ ] Look into socks proxies
+- [x] socks proxies
 - [ ] Export proxies automatically to proxychains config
 - [ ] Have option to scrape/test proxies through Tor